syntaxwhisper/music-library-guide/README.md

 At first glance, the process may seem complex.
 In practice, it quickly becomes routine:

 1. add new audio files to the incoming directory
-2. verify that the files are complete and in good condition
+2. verify that all tracks are present and that the files open correctly in a media player
 3. load the album into MusicBrainz Picard
 4. match it to the correct release
 5. review and correct metadata if necessary